If We Did Rank Schools...

 Developing that list is probably the most important part of the process of choosing a prep school.
 Match what each school offers with your specific requirements.
 Then, hire an educational consultant to help you match your child with the school.
 That's the secret to the process.

-This is the real reason why ranks do not matter as much as the fit.
+This is the real reason why rankings do not matter as much as the fit.
 Your professional educational consultant knows her schools.
 Obviously, she doesn't know every private school out there.
 But she is familiar with hundreds of them and has visited many of them.
 She also has a vast network of admissions directors and their staff with whom she is in regular contact.
 She has her finger on the pulse of the private school world.

-Match your child with the school's requirements.
+Match your child with the school's requirements

-Look at this stage of the process this way: you want your child to go to Exeter.
-Exeter has everything you and your child want.
-But will Exeter want your child?
-Why is that relevant?
-Because Exeter is such a fine school that hundreds more students apply to that grand old school than it has places for.
 I know you are thinking that "Exeter is a top-ranked school."
 It is indeed and has been for many decades.
 The reasons why Exeter got to the top of the rankings are many and varied.
 But the simple answer is that it does a really good job of educating young people, not just academically either.
 Exeter, like many schools, strives to develop the whole child.
 Does your child have what Exeter is looking for?
 You won't know until you apply and go through the admissions process.

 This is another reason why an educational consultant is so useful.
 She will know that Exeter is probably a reach for your child and recommend two or three other schools from your shortlist.
 One of these schools will be a great fit and will likely be quite eager to offer your child a place.
 We consultants refer to that as a safe school.
 Does this mean you are settling for second best?
 Not at all.

-Don't forget: the only thing that really matters is the fit.
-Every school on your shortlist should be a great fit for your child's needs and requirements.
-With almost 3,500 private high schools and middle schools to choose from, you have a vast array of options.
-That's why finding 3-5 schools to fit your requirements takes time and effort.
-Sifting through all those websites is a major project.
 I recommend scheduling an hour or two a week to accomplish this exploratory phase of the school search process.
 That is also why you need expert guidance along the way.
 Your consultant will save you much time because she knows her schools, your requirements, and your child.
 She can match all three up successfully.
 This is why ranks are not the only thing that matters when it comes to choosing a private school.

 Recent Articles